martinchernyavskiy/Notes/CS/Hardware/ECE 252/Abstraction Layers.md

 	Lower-level details where designers need to think analog again.
 	Focus on transistors that respond to voltage levels.
 	Relationships between voltage, current, power, speed, and heat, as well as other details.

+## Key theme:

+- Transition between abstraction layers, starting at the top and traverse to the bottom.